August 8, 2018

 According to Watson, the GE Six Sigma initiative "was the final stage in the sequence of improvement initiatives that [Welch] championed as CEO" and it helped him attain his "current icon-like position as the global spokesman for Six Sigma."

 Today, companies and organizations around the world have implemented Six Sigma initiatives.
-In 2009, 82 percent of Fortune 100 companies reported using Six Sigma, according to ASQ.
+In 2009, 82% of Fortune 100 companies reported using Six Sigma, according to ASQ.

 The first is DMAIC, a multi-step problem-solving process for improving an existing business process.
 According to iSixSigma, which publishes regularly on process improvement methodologies, the five phases of the DMAIC process are: